2022 Drug-Free Campus and Workplace Policy Summary for Faculty and Staff

 All members of the University community are encouraged to pursue their individual and collective goals in a healthy work and educational environment, one that is free of the effects of alcohol and substance abuse.
 Such abuse adversely affects the University’s achievement of its mission and will not be condoned.
 As part of its effort to promote a drug-free work and educational environment, the University has issued a comprehensive Drug-Free Campus and Workplace policy.
 This policy can be found in its entirety on the UA Policies website and on the Higher Education Act Compliance website.
 Employees of the University consent, as a condition of employment, to abide by this policy.
 The University urges you to read this policy and become familiar with its provisions.
 The policy for faculty and staff can be summarized as follows:

-I. Standards of Conduct: The unlawful or illegal manufacture, distribution, dispensation, possession, or use of a controlled substance by any employee or volunteer of The University of Alabama while they are at work for the University or at another site where the employee is carrying out assigned duties, is prohibited.
-No employee may report to work while under the influence of alcohol.
+I. Standards of Conduct: The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance by any employee, contractor, volunteer, or anyone providing services to or on behalf of The University of Alabama on university property or as part of any university activity or duty is prohibited.
+No employee may report to work while under the influence of alcohol or illicit drugs.
 The possession, distribution or consumption of alcoholic beverages is not permitted on the worksite or other University property during working hours, unless such occurs in the course of authorized business or special University function that includes alcoholic beverages or where consumption was otherwise approved by the University.